isomerpages/moe-punggolsec/_signature-programmes/Applied Learning Programme in Environment Education.md

 **_<u>Student Development Week Activities
 </u>_**

-The Secondary 1 to 3 students also engaged in a series of meaningful ALP activities after their examinations.
+The Secondary One to Three students also engaged in a series of meaningful ALP activities after their examinations.

 **_Upcycling disused plastic milk bottles into bottle lamps_**

 As environmental sustainability continues as a top trend in the retail industry, retailers have taken steps to become more sustainable.
 One way is to use recycled materials to construct LED lamps.
-In 2021, the Lower Secondary students had the opportunity to experience first-hand upcycling of a disused plastic milk bottle into a bottle lamp.
+The Lower Secondary students had the opportunity to experience first-hand upcycling of a disused plastic milk bottle into a bottle lamp.
 Each student brought home an LED-powered bottle lamp that is energy efficient.

 <figure>
 <img src="/images/Signature%20Programmes/Applied%20Learning%20Programme/ALPBottleLamps.png" style="width:100%">